 The two consonants in each pair are identical in all features except aspiration.
-Therefore, if there is any difference between the two sounds or the vowels following them, it is probably attributable, or at least related, to the effects of consonant aspiration.
+Therefore, if there is any difference between the two sounds or the vowels following them, it is probably

-Our concerns actually extend beyond how aspiration affects the following F_0 .
+Our concerns actually extend beyond how aspiration affects the following $F_0$ .
 We are also interested in determining the source of the effect.
-Presumably the aerodynamic conditions related to aspirated and unaspirated consonants are different, and may result in different F_0 values at the vowel onset.
-The respiratory system usually generates a constant subglottal pressure (Ps) during closure for all stops (Ladefoged 1967, Slis 1970, Ohala & Ohala 1972, Löfqvist 1975).
+Presumably the aerodynamic conditions related to aspirated and unaspirated consonants are different, and may result in different F0 values at the vowel onset.
+The respiratory system usually generates a constant subglottal pressure (Ps) during closure for all stops (Ladefoged 1967, Löfqvist 1975, Ohala & Ohala 1972, Slis 1970).
 At the release of an aspirated stop, a high rate of airflow runs through the glottis and Ps decreases markedly during the aspiration period.
 At the release of an unaspirated stop, in contrast, little air flows out of the subglottal area and Ps diminishes fairly gradually.
-By the time of vowel onset, therefore, Ps is generally lower after an aspirated stop than an unaspirated one (Ladefoged 1963, 1975; Ohala & Ohala 1972; Ohala 1978), as described in a speech aerodynamic model proposed by Ohala (1975, 1976, 1978).
-Since the oral pressure after a stop release is negligible, lower Ps means a lower transglottal pressure, which in turn should lead to a relatively lower F_0 .
-Aspirated stops thus should give rise to lower onset F_0 of the following vowel than unaspirated cognates.
+By the time of vowel onset, therefore, Ps is generally lower after an aspirated stop than an unaspirated one (Ladefoged 1963 & 1974, Ohala & Ohala 1972, Ohala 1978), as described in a speech aerodynamic model proposed by Ohala (1975, 1976 & 1978).
+Since the oral pressure after a stop release is negligible, lower Ps means a lower transglottal pressure, which in turn should lead to a relatively lower F0.
+Aspirated stops thus should give rise to lower onset F0 of the following vowel than unaspirated cognates.
 This prediction is at odds with the assumption of Hombert (1975) and some research data (e.g. Jeel 1975), but is in agreement with most other experimental results (e.g. Gandour 1974).